torvalds/linux/Documentation/locking/hwspinlock.rst

 or sleepable operations under the hardware lock.

-Returns 0 on success and an appropriate error code otherwise (most notably -EBUSY if the hwspinlock was already taken).
+Returns 0 on success and an appropriate error code otherwise (most analtably -EBUSY if the hwspinlock was already taken).
 The function will never sleep.

 ::